gregorwolf/SAP-NPM-API-collection/apis/ux-application-modeler-bas-ext/README.md

 OR

-From the Application Modeler tree view for the project from the SAP Fiori sidebar view right-click on any folder, and choose `Preview Application`.
+From the application modeler tree view for the project from the SAP Fiori sidebar view right-click on any folder, and choose `Preview Application`.

 If the project can't be determined from your selection, you will be presented with a quick pick to select the project.
 Next it presents you with a list of start scripts from `package.json` to choose from on how you want the preview being executed.
 As of Application Generator version 1.0.14 and [`@sap/ux-ui5-tooling`](https://www.npmjs.com/package/@sap/ux-ui5-tooling) version 1.0.13 the three default options are:

 * `start` - starts the application with real service data
-* `start-mock` - starts the application with mock data (only availabe for OData V2 projects)
+* `start-mock` - starts the application with mock data (only available for OData V2 projects)
 * `start-local` - starts the application with mock data and a local copy of the SAPUI5 resources for offline work

 The command `Fiori: Open Run Configuration` allows you to create a new run configuration in VSCode.
 In SAP Business Application Studio the functionality is available also via the action `Create Configuration` under `View` -> `Run configurations`.